AIM-7 Sparrow: Post Vietnam

 Work began in the mid-1960s on a new version in an attempt to address the weapon's limitations.
 The AIM-7F, which entered service in 1976, had a dual-stage rocket motor for longer range and solid-state electronics for greatly improved reliability.
 The reduction in volume from the new guidance system also enabled a larger warhead to be fitted, improving the missile's lethality.

 The issues encountered by AIM-7 were not exclusive to the US either, with both British Aerospace and the Italian firm Selenia developing improved missiles at the behest of their national governments as the BAe Skyflash and Selenia Aspide.
 Notably, both missiles incorporated more reliable inverse monopulse seekers, a feature American AIM-7s would not gain until the 1980s.

 The most common version of the Sparrow today, the AIM-7M, entered service in 1982 and featured a new inverse monopulse seeker (matching the capabilities of Skyflash and Aspide), active radar proximity fuse, digital controls, improved ECM resistance, and better low-altitude performance.
 It was used to good advantage in the 1991 Gulf War, where it scored many USAF air-to-air kills.
 Of 44 missiles fired, 30 (68.2%) hit their intended targets resulting in 24/26 (54.5%/59.1%) kills.
 19 kills were obtained beyond visual range.

 The AIM-7P is similar in most ways to the M versions, and was primarily an upgrade for existing M-series missiles.
 Changes were mainly to the software, improving low-level performance.
 A follow-on Block II upgrade added a new rear receiver allowing the missile to receive mid-course correction from the launching aircraft.

 The U.S. Navy planned to operate the missile through 2018.

 The Sparrow is now being phased out with the availability of the active-radar AIM-120 AMRAAM, but is likely to remain in service for several years.

+The AIM-7 has recently returned to prominence after the United States, Canada, and Greece provided hundreds of AIM-7 and RIM-7 missiles to the Ukrainian Armed Forces for use against cruise missiles, enemy aircraft, and UAVs (drones) during the Russo-Ukrainian War.
+Because Ukraine lacked compatible Western aircraft, these missiles were integrated into Soviet-era Buk-M1 surface-to-air missile systems under a joint US-Ukrainian project known as "FrankenSAM."
+This modification allows the radar-guided Sparrow to be launched from ground tracks, providing a critical defense against Russian cruise missiles and Shahed-type drones.
+In January 2025, Greece further bolstered these stocks by announcing the transfer of an additional 24 RIM-7 missiles specifically for these adapted systems.